Local community park. Seaview Park has a playground, good shade and a kick about space.

-Seaview Reserve in Belmont is a hidden and important reserve for its floristic and geological features – although one that you’d be quite likely to miss unless you know what to look for!
+Seaview Park in Belmont is a hidden and important reserve for its floristic and geological features – although one that you’d be quite likely to miss unless you know what to look for!

 The reserve provides a superb example of a limestone grassland – an unusual vegetation community, only known to be on five sites across Victoria.
 Four of these sites are in Geelong, with one at Stawell in western Victoria.